vmarribas/VerMFi/README.md

 $ make test
 $ sudo make install
 ```
 NOTE: the last step, `sudo make install` is not needed, if for example you do not have superuser rights.
-However, in this case, is necessary to have yosys/ at the top of the tool's directory and have it compiled (the tool will call it by `./yosys/yosys synthesis.ys`)
+However, in this case, is necessary to have the repository "yosys/" at the top of the tool's directory and have it compiled (the tool will call it by `./yosys/yosys synthesis.ys`)

 ##### Mac OS X
 Install with Hombrew (alternatives in original Yosys Git)